 As part of the CUNY-wide effort to conduct the COACHE Faculty Job Satisfaction Survey, Guttman Community College will be administering the survey through April 2019.

 This site was created as a communication tool to share information and important deadlines with the college community.
 A taskforce has been working closely with faculty to ensure the seamless administration of the survey.

-- Tara Bahl, Assistant Professor
+- Tara Bahl, Assistant Professor of Interdisciplinary Studies

-- Nicola Blake, Interim Dean of Faculty Affairs
+- Nicola Blake, Dean of Faculty Affairs

-- Sebastien Buttet, Associate Professor
+- Sebastien Buttet, Associate Professor of Economics and Business

 - Elisa Hertz, Director of the Center for College Effectiveness